 504. Ear-plugs made of wax-like material are not permitted to be used on Shabbos, as it is forbidden to spread them to fill the cavity of the ear, and if one does not do so they are not effective.
 Cotton-wool may be used, if it is prepared before Shabbos.

 505. One must not weigh or measure oneself or any other person on Shabbos.
-It is permissible to weigh a child, when one has to ascertain how much weight, if any, he has gained after a meal.
+It is permissible to weigh a child for medical reasons, for example, when one has to ascertain how much weight, if any, the child has gained after a meal.

 506. One may not cut hair on Shabbos.
 It is permissible to scratch one's head or beard lightly, and one need not be afraid that one might thereby pull out some of the hairs.
 Likewise, one may extract the remains of food from a beard, so long as one is careful to try not to pull out any hairs.